mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-project/java.md

 Now add the Client SDK to the project.
 Add the following dependency in the module-level `build.gradle` file.:

-Now add the Client SDK dependency to the project in the module-level `build.gradle` file:

 ![Build gradle](/screenshots/tutorials/client-sdk/android-shared/module-level-build-gradle-file.png)

 ```groovy